exponea/exponea-android-sdk/Documentation/in-app-content-blocks.md

 1. ```
     InAppCB: Placeholder ["placeholder"] has invalid state - action or message is invalid.
     ```
     Data for the message is empty.
-Try to call `.refreshContent()` method over InAppContentBlockPlaceholderView.
+Try to call `.refreshContent()` method over InAppContentBlockPlaceholderView or `.reload()` method over ContentBlockCarouselView.

 2. ```
     [HTML] Unknown action URL: ["url"]